-Guided tours may be scheduled during regular museum hours and last approximately 45 minutes.
+Guided tours may be scheduled during regular museum hours and last approximately one hour.

-Tours can be customized to focus on the specific area of interest for your group or organization.
+Tours feature the highlights of our Permanent Collection and can be customized to focus on the specific area of interest for your group or organization.

 Cost: $10 per person.
 Minimum of 6 participants required for a guided tour.

 The Museum offers many docent led, interactive, activity-based, age-appropriate tours that utilize the Museum’s collection of American art from 1750 to the present day.
 Many of the tours can be a continuation of lessons learned during a Museum Outreach presentation, or they can stand alone.

 The Museum encourages classroom teachers to collaborate with the Museum’s Director of Education & Visitor Engagement in the development of special focus tours.

 Tours vary in length and depend on the age of the group and subject matter.

 - Kindergarten–Grade 3: Tours are generally one hour